Overview

 Why cobalt?

-Most of the major conditioning packages contain functions to assess balance; so why use cobalt at all? cobalt arose out of several desiderata when using these packages: to have standardized measures that were consistent across all conditioning packages, to allow for flexibility in the calculation and display of balance measures, and to incorporate recent methodological recommendations in the assessment of balance.
-In addition, cobalt has unique plotting capabilities that make use of ggplot2 in R for balance assessment and reporting.
+arose out of several desiderata when using these packages: to have standardized measures that were consistent across all conditioning packages, to allow for flexibility in the calculation and display of balance measures, and to incorporate recent methodological recommendations in the assessment of balance.
+In addition, cobalt

-A large focus in developing cobalt was to streamline output so that only the most useful, non-redundant, and complete information is displayed, all at the user’s choice.
+was to streamline output so that only the most useful, non-redundant, and complete information is displayed, all at the user’s choice.
 Balance statistics are intuitive, methodologically informed, and simple to interpret.
 Visual displays of balance reflect the goals of balance assessment rather than being steps removed.
-While other packages have focused their efforts on processing data, cobalt only assesses balance, and does so particularly well.
+While other packages have focused their efforts on processing data, cobalt

 New features are being added all the time, following the cutting edge of methodological work on balance assessment.
-As new packages and methods are developed, cobalt will be ready to integrate them to further our goal of simple, unified balance assessment.
+As new packages and methods are developed, cobalt

 Examples

-Below are examples of cobalt’s primary functions:
+Below are examples of cobalt

 library("cobalt")